March 5, 2019

 How to choose the right EAP provider for your business

 Most companies who set up an EAP use a specialised, external EAP provider.
 But, in our opinion, not all EAP providers were created equal.
-So if you’re considering going down this path, we suggest you choose your EAP provider by looking first at the services they provide.
+So if you’re considering this path, we suggest you choose your EAP provider by looking first at their services.
 These should include services for individual employees and management training, as well as a critical response service for when advice or intervention is needed quickly.

 - Individual services.
-Look here not just at the types of services they offer – which at a minimum should include psychological counselling for work and personal issues – but also at how these services are provided.
+Look here not just at the types of services they offer but the services provided.
+Which at a minimum should include psychological counselling for work and personal issues.
 Many of the best EAP providers offer a range of face-to-face, over-the-phone and online services.